TheBrightSparkDev/Human-Sightings/guide-README.md

 - The text for the about us section was from her origional site [origional site](http://www.evelynbasch.co.uk/)
 - Shop links are from etsy and so are the images (with artist permission of course) [Etsy page](https://www.etsy.com/uk/shop/HumanSightings)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- How to do aria-labels for font awesome icons [font awesome accessibility page](https://fontawesome.com/v4.7/accessibility/)
 - Bootstrap was used to create the comic pages although I should've used a custom grid with more columns for greater customisation. [bootstrap](https://getbootstrap.com/)

 ### Media